We continue with an attentive and integrated look at Animal Welfare.

 Capacity-building and awareness-raising

 The program Animal Welfare Made in BRF engages multiple company teams at all levels, including the senior management.

-The key indicators and the evolution of public commitments are monthly discussed by the directors of agricultural and industrial operations, and by the vice presidency of Quality, R&D and Sustainability.
+The key indicators and the evolution of public commitments are discussed monthly by the directors of operations (agricultural and industrial), as well as in the Vice-Presidency of IRIS (Institutional, Reputation, BRF Institute and Sustainability).

 There is also a diverse group of specialists available.
 All decisions regarding animal care and facilities are subject to approval by the technical teams.